codeHaiku22/Modern-Lightweight-Linux/Lightweight Linux.md

 &nbsp;
 ## First Impressions
-Lubuntu may not have the polish of Linux Lite, but it makes up for it in its simplicity and performance.
+Lubuntu may not have the polish of Linux Lite, but it makes up for it with sheer simplicity and noticeable performance.
 The LXQt desktop environment is snappy and quick to respond to user interactions.
 The Configuration Center offers a good selection of settings and configurations that can be accessed from one location.
 The default installation comes complete with the full LibreOffice Suite, Firefox, and VLC.
 In an interesting move, Trojita is the default email client (and not Thunderbird).
 There are a few unnecessary applications which also come preinstalled: K3B, Quassel IRC, and nobleNote.
 I don't remember the last time I had to burn to an optical disc OR the last time I had to use IRC (in lieu of Telegram, Matrix, Discord, etc.) OR the last time a sticky note was created (maybe back in the Windows Vista days when experimenting with widgets).
 Being a lightweight Linux distribution, the inclusion of these applications seems all the more contrary.
 This distribution is perhaps best targeted at Linux users who have at least some basic experience with Linux.

 &nbsp;
 ### Configuration Center